 In addition to the freely available electronic version available in the IR@UF, authors have additional publishing options for their thesis or dissertation.
-While the Libraries do not endorse any binding service or publishing platform, we are happy to discuss your options with you.
-If you have any questions, please contact Chelsea Johnston at cjohnston@ufl.edu.
+The Libraries do not endorse any binding service or publishing platform and strongly recommend that you research to identify the service that best meets your needs.
+We are happy to discuss your needs and, to the best of our ability, help you with your choice(s).
+If you have any questions, please contact the Mediated Submissions team at IRManager@uflib.ufl.edu.

 BiblioLabs